dashabalashova/dreambooth-tutorial/README.md

 ## 1. Create VM & connect

-The workflow requires a VM equipped with a GPU that has at least 75 GB of VRAM.
+The workflow requires a VM equipped with a GPU that has at least 75 GB of HBM.
 The example runs were performed on an NVIDIA H200.
 You can create a Compute virtual machine (VM) through the [web console](https://console.nebius.com), the CLI, or the Terraform provider, see the [Nebius AI Cloud documentation](https://docs.nebius.com/compute/virtual-machines/manage) for instructions.
 After creating VM:
 ```
 ssh <user>@<IP>
 ```